List of Computer Terms for Digital Investigations

 COBOL – Stands for Common Oriented Business Language.
 It was the first standardized computer programming language.

-Cookie – A cookie is a small file that is saved to a user’s computer as they browse certain websites.
+Cookie—A cookie is a small file saved to a user’s computer as they browse certain websites.
 The file stores information that helps websites recognize you on further visits.
-Also, they can be used to track your browsing activity (known as tracking cookies).
+Cookies can also be used to track your browsing activity (known as tracking cookies).

-Cloud Computing – Cloud computing is when a company uses a network of servers stored on the internet to store, manage and process data.
+Cloud computing is when a company uses a network of servers stored on the Internet to store, manage, and process data.

-CSS – Cascading Style Sheets are used in developing web pages.
+CSS – Cascading Style Sheets are used to develop web pages.

 Data Center – In its simplest terms, a data center is a centralized location for storing data and information.
-The data and information is stored on a vast array of server computers.
+The data and information are stored on a vast array of server computers.

-Encryption – Encryption is the process of encoding information, such as a message or file, that makes the information unreadable if intercepted.
+Encryption is encoding information, such as a message or file, to make it unreadable if intercepted.

-Google Chrome OS – Google Chrome OS is based on the Linux kernel and designed by Google to work with web applications and installed applications.
-Chrome is quickly growing in popularity due to its fast speed, stability, and ease of use.
+Google Chrome OS – Google Chrome OS is based on the Linux kernel and designed by Google to work with web and installed applications.
+Chrome is quickly gaining popularity due to its speed, stability, and ease of use.
 It is also less often the target of hackers and scammers.

-GUI – GUI is an acronym for Graphical User Interface.
-It refers to the visual interface of a computer, including screens, designs, layout, buttons, menus, etc.
+GUI—GUI is an acronym for Graphical User Interface.
+It refers to a computer’s visual interface, including screens, designs, layout, buttons, menus, etc.

 HTML – Hypertext Markup Language